 For your garden, choose flowers and shrubs that are unpalatable to deer, such as forsythia, lilac bush, marigolds, zinnias, daffodils, lavender and snapdragons.
-State Departments of Natural Resources may have specific recommendations in your area.
+State Natural Resource Agencies may have specific recommendations for your area.

-Spray flowers and shrubs with a deer repellant that contains a mixture of dried bovine blood, sulfured eggs and garlic.
+Spray flowers and shrubs with a deer repellant.
 These repellants are available at most home and garden stores.
 They will not harm your plants and are usually effective in deterring deer.

 Install motion-sensitive spotlights in garden areas to frighten approaching deer at night.

 Install fencing around garden areas.
 During the growing season when natural vegetation is plentiful, fencing is typically effective.
-However, when natural food is scarce, fencing may not deter deer as they can jump up to 10 feet.
+However, when natural food is scarce, fencing may not deter deer as they can jump over most garden fencing.

 Use caution when dealing with bats — they are the primary source of human rabies in the United States.